atotic/lazy-pages/README.md

 ### Not working

 It'd be nice to also load element definitions lazily.
-My initial hack was to allow <link> elements inside link templates.
+My initial hack was to allow &lt;link&gt; elements inside dom-if templates.
 It worked everywhere but IE.
 I think it can be made to work, but I am not sure if this is the right way to do it.
 Another idea was to have a map of {unresolved-tag-name -> import link}, traverse templates for any unresolved elements, and importHref definitions when elements are shown.